-- 101. Exposure in, pregnant and lactating women, and women attempting conception who do not take calcidiol supplements, and whose only exposure to calcidiol is from food sources, does not exceed the ACNFP TUL of 40 μg/day and EFSA's safe intake level of 10 μg/day. - 102.
-When considering exposure estimates from all sources (food and supplements combined), for women of childbearing age, all intakes were below the ACNFP TUL of 40 μg/day.
-Only the minimum and maximum 97.5th percentile intakes exceed the EFSA safe intake level of 10 μg/day up to 1.1 and 2.1-fold respectively.
-However, it should be noted supplements are likely the greatest contributor to calcidiol exposure in these population groups.
-Furthermore, not all women of child-bearing age take supplements, it has been estimated that 20% of females aged 19-64 years take vitamin D supplements. - 103.
-Ultimately, whilst exposure in healthy pregnant and lactating women from calcidiol supplements is unlikely to exceed the established Health Based Guidance Values, sensitive individuals with loss or function mutations would be more susceptible to the effects of calcidiol.
+104. Exposure in, pregnant and lactating women, and women attempting conception who do not take calcidiol supplements, and whose only exposure to calcidiol is from food sources, does not exceed the ACNFP TUL of 40 μg/day and the level EFSA established as safe (i.e., up to 10 μg/day).
+105. When considering exposure estimates from all sources (food and supplements combined), for women of childbearing age, all intakes were below the ACNFP TUL of 40 μg/day.
+Only the minimum and maximum 97.5th percentile intakes exceed the level EFSA established as safe (i.e., up to 10 μ g/day) up to 1.1 and 2.1-fold respectively.
+However, the COT noted that supplements are likely the greatest contributor to calcidiol exposure in these population groups.
+Furthermore, not all women of child-bearing age take supplements, it has been estimated that 20% of females aged 19-64 years take vitamin D supplements.

+106. Exposure from calcidiol supplements and calcidiol from food sources in healthy pregnant and lactating women are unlikely to result in significant exceedances of the ACNFP TUL and the level EFSA established as safe .
+However, sensitive individuals with loss or function mutations would be more susceptible to the effects of calcidiol.